6XGate/indesely/docs/reference/select-query-builder.md

   }
   ```

   Adds a where clause, known as a constraint, to the query using the primary key.
-Only one such constraint may exist at a time on a query
+Only one such constraint may exist at a time on a query.
+May not be combine with the [`by`](#by) clause.

 - **Parameters**